Fuses & fuse holders

 All about ANL and mini-ANL fuseholders

-Electrical safety plays a major role in vehicles.
+Electrical safety plays a major role in the vehicle.
 In current-hungry systems, the protection of live cables is essential.
-By the way, the top sellers in this category are: Masori 20 mm²-50 mm² ANL fuse switch splash-proof, SMD FB-2 Heavy Duty Double ANL fuse switch aluminum, Audio System Z-FDBG 2-4 / Z-DB 9.
-If you want to jump directly to the most popular brands, we recommend you take a look at: Masori, SMD, Audio System.
+The top sellers in this category are: Masori 20 mm²-50 mm² ANL fuse switch Splash-proof, SMD FB-2 Heavy Duty Double ANL fuse switch aluminum, Audio System Z-FDBG 2-4 / Z-DB 9.
+If you want to jump straight to the most popular brands, we recommend you take a look at : Masori, SMD, Audio system.

-A fuse holder is used to protect the power cables in the car and the sound system against overloading and short circuits.
-The fuse value depends on the cross-section of the cable.
+A fuse holder is used to connect the Power cable in the car and those of the Sound system against overload and short circuits.
+The fuse value depends on the Cross section of the cable from.
 Below is an example of the most frequently used cable cross-sections.

 • Cable cross-section: 0.5 mm² - Max.
 Current rating of the fuse: 10 A - Cable resistance: 34.20 mOhm/m